How to measure, maximize, and optimize office space utilization

 What is office space utilization?

-Core benefits of good office space utilization
+3 benefits of measuring office space utilization

 Better Productivity